-SOMTEL Somaliland Places Shares At An Issue Price of $100 Per Share - SomTribune
+SOMTEL Somaliland Places Shares at an Issue Price of $100 Per Share - SomTribune

-Somtel, the telecom and technology service provider with the widest network coverage in the Somali region, has set the issue price of the shares at its initial public offering (IPO) at $100 per share.
+Somtel, the telecom and technology service provider with a wide network coverage in the Somali region, has set the issue price of the shares at its initial public offering (IPO) at $100 per share.
+The network has different networks in different Somali regions.

+Somtel’s IPO was launched by the President of Somaliland HE.
+Muse Bihi Abdi.
+He said “”We are here today to congratulate and encourage one of Africas most influential companies.
+We congratulate Dahabshiil Group and Somtel … for being a financial and technological leader on the Horn of Africa banking and telecoms sectors.”
+I’m sure this IPO offering will further propel Somtel’s growth as well as serving as an example for other companies in the region, the President added.

-Speaking at the launch ceremony, Hajji Mohamed Said Duale, Dahabshiil Group Chairman said, “We are pleased with the high demand for our shares – evidence that investors are as excited about Somtel’s future as we are.”
+Speaking at the launch ceremony, a unique occasion in the region, Hajji Mohamed Said Duale, the Chairman of Dahabshiil Group which founded the Somtel network said, “We are pleased with the high demand for our shares – evidence that investors are as excited about Somtel’s future as we are.”

 Abdirashid Duale, Dahabshiil Group CEO, added, “The IPO marks another landmark for our company.
 With its ever-growing portfolio of ground-breaking services, and with this injection of capital, Somtel is well-positioned to take advantage of new opportunities in the telecoms sector in the Horn of Africa, enhancing the lives of millions of customers whilst enabling businesses to achieve their full potential in a new digital future.
 Somtel will also, of course, be generating many more jobs.”